| H O M E | M A T E R I A L . A R T | E N V I R O N M E N T . A R T || || || A B O U T . M E | C O N T A C T |

 I have extensive knowledge of the Unreal Engine (from the 1st generation onwards)

-and 20 years of experience in level-design, texture-creation, digital photography and graphics-design in general
+and 25+ years of combined experience in level-design, texture-creation, digital photography and graphics-design

 with a solid understanding of colour, lighting, physics and gameplay.